 Participants who would like to take part in the study will be recruited during routine outpatient appointments or ahead of their planned exercise test.
 Parents of the children, and children who are able to participate in the consent process will be asked to provide consent at the time of the exercise test.

-Participants will be asked to complete a short pre-study questionnaire.
+Participants will be asked to complete a short pre-study questionnaire and a physical activity motivation questionnaire.
 Demographic data such as age, weight, height, gender, diagnosis, and medications will be recorded.
+We will also ask you and your child to complete two short, validated Quality of Life (QoL) questionnaires.
 Results of the exercise test will be recorded electronically for analysis.

-A physical activity questionnaire will also be provided to be completed at the end of the two-week monitoring period.
+A physical activity questionnaire and factors affecting physical activity and data recording questionnaire will also be provided to be completed at the end of the two-week monitoring period.
+We will also ask you and your child to repeat one of the QoL questionnaires.
 Some parental input with recording PRO-Diary exercise activity and completing the questionnaire will be required for younger children.

 How to get involved